-The gleaming promise of Silicon Valley has long beckoned the ambitious and the innovative.
-Unlimited growth, revolutionary products, and the chance to change the world attracted generations of bright minds.
-But lately, a shadow has fallen across tech’s golden image.
-Mass layoffs at industry giants, ethical concerns about AI, and growing public skepticism have many wondering: is tech losing its lustre?
+The promise of Silicon Valley has long been irresistible—unlimited growth, revolutionary products, and the chance to change the world.
+But lately, a shadow has fallen over the tech industry’s golden image.
+Mass layoffs at industry giants, ethical concerns about AI, and growing public skepticism have many wondering: Is tech losing its luster?

 The Tarnishing of a Golden Image